Overview

 The .ccpenh.json file

-Enhancements save as plain JSON with a .ccpenh.json extension.
-Schema version ccp-enhancement/v1.
-The file contains metadata, regions, haptic tracks, and rules — everything needed to reproduce the experience anywhere CCP runs.
+An enhancement is plain JSON with a .ccpenh.json extension, on schema ccp-enhancement/v1.
+Inside: the metadata, the regions, the haptic tracks and the rules.
+That's everything needed to reproduce it anywhere CCP runs.

-- Human-readable JSON — you can diff and merge them in version control.
+- Readable text, so you can diff and merge it in version control.

 The Library

-The bundled Welcome to Deeper demo lives there on first launch — open it to see a working example with regions, haptics, and rules.
+The bundled Welcome to Deeper demo is in there on first launch.
+Open it - it's a working example with regions, haptics and rules already wired up.

-You can now bundle an enhancement directly into a copy of an MP4, MP3, or WAV.
-Find it in the editor under File → Export as Media...
+You can bundle an enhancement into a copy of an MP4, MP3 or WAV.
+It's in the editor under File → Export as Media...
 (Ctrl+E), or the button next to Save.

-The exported file plays normally in any player — and CCP loads the effects automatically when you open it back in the Deeper player.
-No more sidecar .ccpenh.json files: hand someone the media and they get the enhancement for free.
+The file you get plays normally in any player, and CCP finds the enhancement automatically when you open it in the Deeper player.
+No sidecar file to remember: hand someone the media and the enhancement comes with it.

 | Format | Extension | Where the enhancement lives |